This homemade chocolate cake recipe from scratch changed my life. Really! Not just hype, even though it’s worthy of any and all hype.

 I warn you, there are really mixed reviews on this.
 Truthfully, you hardly ever SEE the results in a recipe where the author shows you what happens if you use the substitute.

 They just say, “Hey, don’t worry, just do this hocus pocus and it’ll be the same.”
-If this is your first time with baking a cake, please get some buttermilk.
-Buttermilk is usually under $2 and you can freeze any leftovers or just trust that it never goes bad.
+If this is your first time baking a cake, please get some buttermilk.
+Buttermilk is usually under $2 and you can freeze any leftovers.

 Read all about Why Buttermilk Substitutes Are a Bum Deal from Serious Eats.